AI Financial Projections in Consulting: Why Consultant-Controlled Inputs Protect Your Firm's Credibility

 Everything above describes a design philosophy: the AI handles computation, the consultant controls judgment.

-Audity's ROI calculator was built on this principle.
+Audity Team and its ROI calculator were built on this principle.
 Manual input fields for pricing, hours, and rates ensure that AI doesn't generate financial projections from its own assumptions.
 You set the variables.
 The platform runs the math.
 Your name goes on numbers you can actually defend.

 This extends across the ROI feature set.
 Per-opportunity ROI calculations let you run separate models for each initiative rather than producing one blended number that obscures the math.
 ROI methodology transparency means the client (and their CFO) can see exactly how projections were built, not just the final figure.
 NPV and IRR modeling goes beyond simple payback calculations for engagements where the finance team expects institutional-grade analysis.
 And currency selection ensures projections are localized for your market and your clients' operating context.